How To Carve Walking Sticks

 Hand stitched leather bags can be used to carry a compass, cell phone, car keys or beach treasures.
 Bags can be ordered in custom sizes.

-I use flowing patterns accented with copper, brass, specialty beads and other artistic pieces.
-I am always on the lookout for something different. the Custom Walking Sticks page shows the design options the Walking Sticks for Purchase page has even more ideas.
+I use flowing patterns accented with copper, brass, silver, specialty beads and other artistic pieces.
+I am always on the lookout for something different.

 After the walking stick is carved I apply two coats of acrylic polyurethane in a satin finish to add depth to the color and increase durability.